Mercer Island High School

 Mercer Island High School (MIHS) is a public high school located in Mercer Island, Washington, United States, as part of the Mercer Island School District.

-As of the 2018–19 school year, the school had an enrollment of 1,552 students and 77.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.0:1.
-There were 44 students (2.8% of enrollment) eligible for free lunch and 13 (0.8% of students) eligible for reduced-cost lunch.
+As of the 2022–23 school year, the school had an enrollment of 1,524 students and 74.51 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.45.
+There were 68 students eligible for free lunch and 31 eligible for reduced-cost lunch.

+MIHS adopted a cell-phone free policy in the 2024-25 school year.
+In the 2025-26 school year the policy was expanded to include personal laptops and tablets.

+In 2025, reporting by InvestigateWest and statements from King County prosecutors brought renewed attention to past allegations of sexual misconduct involving two former teachers at Mercer Island High School.
+The coverage also examined the district’s handling of those cases and its internal review processes (see Sexual misconduct allegations).

 Awards and recognition

 During the 2006-07 school year, Mercer Island High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education.